The Realities of Methadone Addiction

 Methadone Addiction Uk

-Methadone dependence remains an issue that impacts far too many lives yet receives little attention.
+Methadone dependence is a form of drug addiction that impacts far too many lives yet receives little attention.
 As with any addiction, it entraps individuals through physical and psychological means, while also inflicting harm on relationships, health, employment and beyond.
 This complex situation demands awareness, compassion and proven solutions.

 What is Methadone?